-The Department of Agriculture’s annual National Science Exchange conference is hosted by the department’s Chief Scientist, Dr Kim Ritman.
+The Department of Agriculture, Water and the Environment’s annual National Science Exchange conference is hosted by the department’s Agricultural Chief Scientist.

-The conference helps to build and maintain our science capability through sharing and exchanging knowledge and innovation, networking, and enhancing collaboration between departmental scientists and its stakeholders.
+The conference helped to build and maintain our science capability through sharing and exchanging knowledge and innovation, networking, and enhancing collaboration between departmental scientists and its stakeholders.

 Conference themes vary from year to year with a common thread of innovation, collaboration and partnership in science.